Text

 Implementation

-Index-based text operations (like retrieving an arbitrary index or slicing)
+index-based text operations (like retrieving an arbitrary index or slicing)

 are very fast: typically a constant-time operation for arbitrary unicode text,